vernjan/tech-notes/notes/cpp/initialization-assignment.md

 - also takes place during function calls: **function parameters** and the **function return values** are also initialized
     - (remember - values are copied)
+- no-arg constructors
+    - call like `Point p;` (no parentheses) - with parentheses it's a function declaration

 ## Initialization